lehkonev/curryrs/README.md

 curryrs = "^0.2.0"
 ```

-In your Haskell project in it's cabal file:
+In your Haskell project in its cabal file:

 ```cabal
 build-depends: curryrs >= 0.2.0 < 0.3.0